bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 July 29, 2005

 Anthozoan and Brachiopod Mountains appear to be hasty additions to the scrambling book.
 Unlike other route descriptions, only two paragraphs were allotted for these peaks.
-Despite the "easy-moderate" rating, I found which both required route-finding and moderate scrambling.
+Despite the "easy-moderate" rating, we found both required route-finding and moderate scrambling.

 The spectacularly long ridge comprising Anthozoan and Brachiopod Mountains was now in front of us.
 But we first had to cross some undulating terrain.
 We decided to bag Anthozoan first, so we headed to the Brachiopod-Anthozoan col. From the col, we could begin our ascent.
 The summit appeared so far away I wondered if it was in another time zone.